AP-IT-GH/ci-poc-board/README.md

 ### Battery Connector

 The current battery connector is very small and not very useful.
-A specific new connector is not yet chosen.
+A specific new connector has not been chosen yet.

 ### USB Port

 We think that a USB port on the PCB would be very useful.
-There exist a bootloader for the ATSAMD 21 that enables users to program the board with CircuitPython.
+There exists a bootloader for the ATSAMD 21 that enables users to program the board with CircuitPython.
 This might make the board easier to use.
 Other bootloaders enable the use of the Arduino IDE instead of Microchip Studio.
 Right now the board can only be programmed with a J-LINK or Atmel ICE programmer.

 ### Components on the Back